Kermalis/PokemonBattleEngine/README.md

 * Spectators
 * Specific place for event Pokémon shells
 * Better validation for Pokémon (programmatically deduce how the Pokémon was obtained, make MinLevel relevant)
-* Find out how locked moves behave when PP runs out
 * Damage, effectiveness and critical packets should include a list of hit Pokémon
 * Switch-in effects and turn ended effects should go by speed (with speed ties and everything like turn order)
 * Winning